-After cleaning devices, you need to detach any loose or removable parts.
+After cleaning devices, and before calling a reliable moving company you need to detach any loose or removable parts.
 It’s important to this to avoid damages during transport.
 Things like microwave trays or food processor blades need extra care as they can suffer damages easily.
 It’s best to wrap those parts separately from the appliances they belong to.
 That’s how you can minimize negative outcomes.

 Wrap up appliances